ivannissimrch/ivannissimrch/README.md

 - 👋 Hi, I’m @ivannissimrch
 - 👀 I’m interested in webDevelopment
-- 🌱 I’m currently learning WebDevelopment and React Js
+- 🌱 I’m currently learning WebDevelopment and JavaScript
 - 💞️ I’m looking to collaborate on ..
-Front end Web development and React projects.
+Front end Web development and JavaCript Projects
 - 📫 How to reach me ...

 <!---